MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 - Surface IT Toolkit
 - Surface UEFI Configurator tool to create the SEMM package
 - Windows 10/11 Pro or Enterprise OS image, version 20H2 or later
-- Two USB drives with 16 GB of storage, FAT32 format
+- One USB drive with at least 16 GB of storage, FAT32 format
 - Windows Installer (MSI) file containing drivers and firmware for Windows 10/11 Pro and Enterprise on Surface Hub 2S
 - Internet connection
 - Imaging solution (optional)